AnalyticsFire/mutator-io/README.md

 # Mutator I/O

-Mutator I/O is a tiny library to handle data transformations.
+Mutator I/O is a tiny library to handle data [transformations](doc/transform-streams/transform-streams.md).
 It uses [RxJS](https://github.com/Reactive-Extensions/RxJS) to compose streams of data from a source (inputStream) to a destination (outputStream)

 ## Pipes
-The concept of a "pipe" in Mutator I/O is simply an inputStream piped into an outputStream
+The concept of a "pipe" in Mutator I/O is simply an [input stream](doc/input-streams/input-streams.md) piped into an [output stream](doc/output-streams/output-streams.md)

 ![Input output](../master/doc/assets/input-output.png?raw=true)